cppfw/prorab/wiki/TutorialBasicConcepts.md

 ## Adding prorab.mk to project tree

-In case there is no possibility to install the **prorab** to the system it is possible to just add the `prorab.mk` to the project file tree.
-Then all includes of the `prorab.mk` have to be done with relative path and using the `$(d)` variable.
+If there is no possibility to install **prorab** to the system then it is possible to just add the `prorab.mk` to the project file tree.
+Then all includes of the `prorab.mk` have to be done with relative path and using the `$(d)` variable as path prefix.

 ```
 include $(d)../../prorab.mk